KaddeOucif/weblogic/wlscnonjrf.md

-- A Stack Job is being run and our WebLogic Server is being provisioned:
+- A Stack Job is being kicked off and our WebLogic Domain starts to be provisioned.
+Console context moves to Stack's details page (*Solutions and Platform* > *Resource Manager* > *Stacks*):

 ![](images/wlscnonjrfwithenv/image180.png)